 Contractions!
 The mysterious, kinda-scary, kinda-exciting sensation you’re waiting for at the end of your pregnancy—the sensations that could mean you’re in labor and will be meeting your baby soon.

-For some, it’s thrilling to experience, that first telltale throb that baby’s on the way.
-For other women, the very concept of contractions can bring on a sense of panic.
+For some women, it’s thrilling to experience, that first telltale throb that baby’s on the way.
+For other women, the very concept of contractions and telling the difference between Braxton Hicks and labor contractions can bring on a sense of panic.
 If you’ve never given birth before, it’s easy to feel intimidated or even anxious about the thought of going into labor and experiencing all the sensations that come with labor contractions.